 Because of this, it has a bright and unique shade of yellow.
 The purest type of gold is 24-carat gold.
 This larger carat of gold is not used in jewelry as much as you might think due to 24-karat gold's ability to bend easily due to its softness.
 This quality makes it less desirable in jewelry that you want to wear on a daily basis, such as an engagement ring or bracelet.

+However, the Gold Price Today is still an important factor to consider when purchasing 24-karat gold jewelry.
 In terms of jewelry, you may want to save 24,000 pieces for special occasions instead of wearing jewelry containing 24-carat gold every day.
 Most commonly, 24-carat gold is used for coins, bars, electronic devices and medical devices.
 Of the four most common gold purity levels, 10K is the most durable, although it also has the lowest gold content.
 Most of the time, 14-carat gold offers an ideal combination of color depth, great durability and reasonable affordability.

 All of these characteristics explain why 14-carat gold accounts for approximately 90% of gold jewelry sales in the U.S. UU.
 This is because the percentage of alloy mixed with pure gold creates beautiful, warm rose gold when mixed with copper or crisp, frosted white gold when mixed with silver or nickel.
 Both rose gold and white gold resist wear and tear over time, but white gold will need to reapply rhodium to maintain its frosty appearance, while rose gold will maintain its shine for a lifetime.